denodrivers/mysql/README.md

 Create client with connection pool.

-pool size is auto increment from 0 to `pool`
+pool size is auto increment from 0 to `poolSize`

 ```ts
 import { Client } from "https://deno.land/x/mysql/mod.ts";